ant1sir/group_action/README.md

 Run ```pip install group_action```.

 The application named **orbits** is installed automatically under $HOME/.local/bin under Ubuntu 22.04.

-Make sure your path is updated.
+Make sure your path is updated with $HOME/.local/bin.
 Check the following [link](https://askubuntu.com/questions/1144231/home-local-bin-not-in-path-for-ubuntu-19-04) for more information.

 You are ready to go :-)